Cody Bellinger Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.45 team ERA that ranks 19th among all MLB pitching staffs.
+- The Mets have the 18th-ranked team ERA among all league pitching staffs (4.42).

-- Mets pitchers combine to surrender 136 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- His last time out came on Thursday against the Kansas City Royals, when the right-hander threw six innings, surrendering six earned runs while allowing eight hits.

-- In his most recent time out on Thursday, the righty tossed 5 2/3 innings against the Kansas City Royals, allowing three earned runs while surrendering 11 hits.
+- In 16 games this season, the 36-year-old has amassed a 6.60 ERA and 6.1 strikeouts per nine innings, while allowing a batting average of .299 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.